 F.KIT_CHECK enforces a challenge-and-response authentication when the power button, which is a physical switch, is pressed.
 Since there is no other interface to F.KIT_CHECK than the power button and its method of use is simply to turn it on or off, F.KIT_CHECK cannot be bypassed at the time of power-on of the Canon MFP/printer.
 Therefore, the non-bypassibility of the TSP is ensured in F.KIT_CHECK.

-8.3.2 Rationale for Strength of Function Level for Security Functions with that for the IT security function.
+8.3.2 Rationale for Strength of Function Level for Security Functions

 The strength of function level for the specific TOE security functional requirements, FIA_UAU.2, FIA_UAU.4 and FIA_UID.2, is SOF-basic.